misterwhybe/FinalProject/PROCESS.md

 The Piechart is finally interacting with the slider!
 The rest of the day I spend on bootstrap and trying to make my website look nicer.
 I will fine tune it more in the next days!

+# Day 10 (Tuesday, 22-01-2019)
+I spend the day changing my layout, adding a homepage and a navbar, changing my code a little bit.
+I added some style, different html's and some more styling